bccomputerscience/COMPB10/Syllabus.md

 Tuesday | 03:00pm – 04:00pm
 Wednesday | 04:00pm – 05:30pm
 Thursday | 03:00pm – 04:00pm
+* I'll also be logged into my [Slack](http://eddierangel.slack.com) site.
+You'll need to register if you want to chat.
 * If you are unable to see me during my regularly scheduled office hours, please email me to schedule an appointment.

 ## Course Description